 Apparently nine out of ten chocoholics are women.
-What?!
-I don’t care.
-I’ll take it.
-There are worse labels to wear than a few chocolate smeared words.
-If you are one of the nine, you’re in good company.
-Easter is just around the corner and those eggs are on the way.
-As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity and this Chocolate Easter egg surprise cake takes centre stage.
+If you are one of the nine, you’re on the right page.
+As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity.
+And this Chocolate Easter egg surprise cake is how to do it.

 Chocolate Easter Egg surprise cake